3li-7assan-Dev1712/Farfish/README.md

 users can easily know when the other user have read the message or not through the doubled blue tick that indicate the target user has read the message, just like whatsapp and telegram.</br>
-With the help of the magic of the WorkManager the app checks every three hours for the new messages and statues and send a notification if so, in addition the app also checks for the old messages that are older than 3 months, deleting them to free up the realtime database.
+With the help of the magic of the WorkManager the app checks every three hours for the new messages and statues and send a notification if so, in addition the app also checks for the old messages that are older than 3 months, deleting them to free up the realtime database.</br>
+<h2>Telegram Emojis</h2>
+the app uses a special library to provide telegram's emojis which really gives users a great user-experience, and it is also a background compatible unit (API 4.1).
 </br></br>
 Note: This is just a temporary Readme and will be rewritten again after the app enroll the release and stable state :)